Gbengstar/UpBase/README.md

 ## Installation

-At the root of the application folder, run npm init to install all the application dependencies
+At the root of the application folder, run npm install to install all the application dependencies

 ## Database

 The application was designed to connect with MongoDB.

-##Environment settings
+## Environment settings

 Create a  .env file in the root folder and supply the following